 The example below compares a mortgage with an mortgage credit certificate to a mortgage without a credit and demonstrates how the program reduces a borrower's federal taxes.
 The example assumes the borrower has a $250,000 mortgage with a 4.00% interest rate which means the borrower pays approximately $10,000 in interest expense for the first year of the mortgage.
 The example assumes a 25% MCC which means the borrower receives a $2,500 credit ($10,000 in interest expense * 25%) that is subtracted from his or her federal tax bill.
 The remaining $7,500 in interest expense is deductible against the borrower's gross income.

 As illustrated by the example, the MCC saves the borrower $2,125 in federal taxes.
 Please note that the example below outlines one scenario and mortgage credit certificate tax benefits vary depending on the interest rate, credit rate, possible limits on the credit amount and your tax bracket.

 Borrowers should consider reducing their federal income tax withholding to account for the benefit of the tax credit.
 Reducing your tax withholding enables you to increase your net income or take-home pay.
 We highly recommend that borrowers consult a tax specialist to ensure that any changes to your tax withholding are done correctly.

-One of the main benefits of the program is that the tax credit is deducted from your total monthly housing expense (mortgage payment plus property taxes, homeowners insurance, mortgage insurance and other applicable housing-related expenses) to calculate the debt-to-income ratio that is used to determine what size mortgage you can afford.
+One of the main benefits of the program is that the tax credit is deducted from your total monthly debt expense to calculate the debt-to-income ratio that is used to determine what size mortgage you can afford.
 A debt-to-income ratio represents the maximum acceptable percentage of a borrower's monthly gross income that can be spent on total monthly housing expense plus other monthly debts such as credit card, auto and student loans.